Meet the ART-AI team and read about their research interests and backgrounds.

 Neill is interested in the modelling of shape and the use of machine learning techniques applied in the domain of computer vision (processing images from the real world) and graphics (creating and manipulating new images).
 Shape is such a fundamental component of graphics and vision that research in this field unifies the two subjects and there is obviously a great advantage to solving problems in both areas simultaneously since they help one another.
 His latest ongoing research aims to learn automatically models of both man-made and natural shapes, and produce intelligent systems that make it easier to process, create and manipulate images.

-Dr. Iulia Cioroianu has recently joined the University of Bath as a Prize Fellow in the Institute for Policy Research.
-She holds a Ph.D. in political science from New York University and an M.A. in political science from Central European University.
+Dr Iulia Cioroianu is a Lecturer (Assistant Professor) in the Department of Politics, Languages and International Studies.
+She joined the University of Bath as a Prize Fellow in the Institute for Policy Research.
+She holds a PhD in political science from New York University and an MA in political science from Central European University.
 Before joining the IPR, she was a research fellow in the Q-Step Centre for quantitative social sciences at the University of Exeter, and a pre-doctoral fellow in the LSE Department of Methodology.

 Iulia is a social data scientist who studies the effects of social media and online information exposure on political competition and polarization using natural language processing and quantitative text analysis, machine learning and survey experiments.